Micah, Ed and I did a lengthy cross-country hike out to a very remote log cabin high up in the mountains. It was an impressive find.

 On the way back, we took a different route to avoid bushwacking in the creek.
 All was going well until we topped out on a high dry fall.
 Luckily, we were able to skirt it by crossing some cliffs.

 But mother nature wasn’t done with us yet.
 As we got closer to our vehicles, a quick moving storm rolled in and the temperatures dropped dramatically.
 A howling wind kicked up and our faces were soon numb from the cold.
 It was freezing by the time we got back to our trucks at sunset.
 We were beat and headed for our camp for the night.
 We sat close to the campfire.
-Tiny icy snowflakes and a long day made for a short evening though.
-It was a good adventure.
+A cold wind filled with tiny icy snowflakes made for a short evening.
+These are the good adventures.